aspose-cells-cloud/aspose-cells-cloud-docs/cells/developer-guide/pictures/get-picture-from-a-worksheet/_index.md

 weight: 10
 ---

-This REST API indicates get worksheet pictures info.
+This REST API indicates `get` all pictures information from an Excel worksheet.

 ## RSET API